 Your Heart Rate

 Take the number 220 and subtract your age, and that will be your maximum heart rate.
-To find your target heart rate, though, you just want to multiply the maximum you just got by 50% and 85%.
+To find your target heart rate, though, you just need to multiply the maximum you got by 50% and 85%.
 Staying within these numbers during your routine is the goal.

 Determine Aerobic Fitness